hcai-mms/hcai-mms.github.io/_persons/zanoni.md

 # - "alumni": Other Alumni
 # - "administration": Administration/Secretary
 # - "tech": Technical Support
-role: administration
+role: guest

-email:  artsiom.auramuk@jku.at # this is your work e-mail address
+email: zanoni.1964213@studenti.uniroma1.it # this is your work e-mail address
-image: /assets/images/team_colored/auramuk.png # insert the relative link to your profile image
+image: /assets/images/team_colored/zanoni.jpg # insert the relative link to your profile image
 organization: Johannes Kepler University Linz # usually you leave this unchanged, but if your have a different organization, feel free to change the property
-position: Secretary Assistant # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
+position: Guest Researcher # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
 ####